 HIKING TO DOSSEN HUT VIA ROSENLAUI GLACIER

-The Dossen Hut hike is an epic 19km T4 Difficulty route that starts off at Rosenlaui Glacier, leads you up to the mountain hut and down to Innertkirchen.
+The Dossen Hut hike is an epic 19km T4 Difficulty route that starts off at Rosenlaui Glacier and leads you up to the mountain hut and down to Innertkirchen.
 This one requires a train and a bus from Interlaken but I made it all work as an Interlaken day-hike.

-The hike begins by taking you through a canyon and a number of waterfalls before you begin the T4 route up the rocky slopes.
-Ladders, ropes, and pegs lead you up the scramble to the mountain hut where you have an epic view of the Rosenlaui Glacier.
-You then return through the canyon on the other side of the ridge before catching the train back to Interlaken.
+The hike starts by taking you through a canyon and several waterfalls before you begin the T4 route up the rocky slopes.
+During the climb, ladders, ropes, and pegs will guide you up the scramble until you reach the mountain hut.
+From the hut, you can enjoy an epic view of the Rosenlaui Glacier.
+On your way back, you will pass through the canyon on the other side of the ridge before catching the train back to Interlaken.

-The suggested duration is about 8 hours from Rosenlaui Hotel to Dossen Hut and down to Innertkirchen.
-However, as you will see in this blog post, I did the hike in 5 hours but also had to run an extra 5km from Innertkirchen to Meiringen Train Station.
-So it is possible in less than 5 hours but likely it will take 5-10 hours for most hikers.
-I absolutely loved this one and would put it up there as one of the most unique day-hikes in Switzerland with lots to offer throughout the trail.
+The hike from Rosenlaui Hotel to Dossen Hut and down to Innertkirchen is suggested to take around 8 hours.
+However, as you will see in this blog post, I completed the hike in 5 hours, although I had to run an additional 5km from Innertkirchen to Meiringen Train Station.
+It is possible to complete the hike in less than 5 hours, but most hikers will likely take between 5 to 10 hours.
+I absolutely loved this hike and consider it one of the most unique day hikes in Switzerland, with plenty of things to see along the trail.

 Want more details and photos?
 View the full blog post here: HIKING TO DOSSEN HUT VIA ROSENLAUI GLACIER